Legionnaires Disease: Symptoms, Causes & Treatment

 To help prevent Legionella pneumophila infection, the following precautions are recommended:

-• Clean air conditioning filters and drip trays with water and chlorine every 6 months
+• Clean the air conditioning filters and drip trays with a water and chlorine solution every 6 months.

-These precautions are especially important during a Legionella outbreak, but it is also essential to avoid stagnant water and regularly disinfect household water systems.
+These precautions are especially important during a Legionella outbreak.
+However, it is also essential to avoid stagnant water and regularly disinfect household water systems at all times.